The National Today: Putin snubs Bolshevik birthday, Trump in Asia, and where's Weinstein?

 Trump has an opportunity to exceed expectations on this trip.
 I hope he seizes it.

 Q: You spent the past four years on the National Security Council, advising the Obama White House on China policy.
-What do you think America should be most concerned about in Asia?
+What do you think The U.S. should be most concerned about in Asia?

 A: The region is the source of much of the world's economic growth and dynamism.
 With supply chains becoming increasingly global, what happens in Asia directly impacts U.S. businesses.